 When you think about what might make a good journal for you, consider the following:

-- Size: Will you shove it in your backpack when you head out or will it live on your bedside table instead?
+- Size: Will you shove it in your backpack when you head out, or will it live on your bedside table instead?
 You also want the pages to be large enough so you can pen lots of thoughts but still small enough to feel good in your hands.

-- Material: A journal that is going with you everywhere needs to have a sturdy cover.
+- Material: A journal notebook that is going with you everywhere needs to have a sturdy cover.
 One that won’t see many outside adventures can probably be made of more delicate material.

-To make the search for the best journals even more difficult, you can just as easily use a notebook that you have on hand if you don’t want to wait for one to arrive in the mail.
+To make the search for the best journals even more difficult, you can just as easily use a book that you love if you don’t want to wait for one to arrive in the mail.

 1. Leather Journal